nychealth/EH-dataportal/content/data-explorer/violence.md

 draft: false
 seo_title: "Violence data for NYC"
 seo_description: "Explore data, visualizations, and more on ways that environments shape health in New York City's neighborhoods."
-Description: "Datasets and visualizations of violence in NYC."
+description: "Datasets and visualizations of violence in NYC."
 tags:
 categories: ["social","healthoutcomes"]
 keywords: ["violence","injury","neighborhoods","social","justice","poverty"]